statechannels/go-nitro/docs/protocol-tutorial/0010-states-channels.md

 ### ChannelNonce

 This is a unique number used to differentiate channels with an otherwise identical `FixedPart`.
-For example, if the same participants want to run the same kind of channel on the same chain as a previous channel, they can choose a new `ChannelNonce` to prevent state updates from from the existing channel being replayed.
+For example, if the same participants want to run the same kind of channel on the same chain as a previous channel, they can choose a new `ChannelNonce` to prevent state updates for the original channel from being replayed on the new one.

 !!! warning

     You should never join a channel which re-uses a channel nonce.

+## Variable Part

 ### AppDefinition